Interview with Alexis Christodoulou

 I think there’s a theory that this is already happening like we’re living in a simulation.
 So you could think about that both backward and forwards.
 What did we use to be like before this simulation and what will we become when we all move into my worlds.
 I think, for one, it’ll be very hygienic in my world.
 Which is quite the topic at the moment right.

-All images with courtesy of Alexis Christodoulou
+All images courtesy of Alexis Christodoulou, shared with permission

 www.alexiscstudio.com